stmilne/icds_docs/docs/03_SubmittingJobs.md

 following benefits:

 - Guaranteed job start time within one hour
-- No time request limit
 - No job preemption for non-burst jobs
 - Burst capability up to 4x of the allocation's compute resources
-- 5 TB of active group storage

 A compute allocation results in the creation of a compute account on RC.
 The `mybalance` command on RC lists accessible compute accounts and resource